Mackenzie Cook, M.D.

 Marci Jo Carlton

-Marci Jo was born in Portland, Oregon.
+Marci Jo was born in Portland, Ore.
 As the daughter of an Air Force officer, she lived in various states throughout her life.
 During her time in Central California she attended Modesto College where she earned her certification in Medical Assisting.
 Marci Jo also has a certification in Phlebotomy and Leadership Training.
 She is always looking for ways to improve her skills and learn new things.
 Currently, Marci Jo serves as vice chair for the Association for Surgical Education Coordinators Group, as well as secretary on three executive boards and is a member of several committees.
 She also maintains an active role in her church.
 In her free time, Marci Jo enjoys spending time with her two adult sons, reading, singing, acting, going to the beach, taking trips with her mom and hanging out with friends.